MGX Minerals acquires CLS and introduces new lithium extraction technology

 The legal team of the promoter of Chilean mining projects, Kura Minerals, partner of MGX Minerals Inc. in South America, represented the buyer commercially and legally.

-For its part, Baraona Fischer & Cia. advised the Chilean company that was the object of acquisition in the negotiation process and signed the purchase agreement, which was made on October 8.
+For its part, Baraona Marshall & Cia. advised the Chilean company that was the object of acquisition in the negotiation process and signed the purchase agreement, which was made on October 8.